 Can solar panels be blown off by heavy winds?

 Most solar panels are designed to handle wind pressure of 150 kilometers per hour.
 However, solar systems can also be customized to stand higher wind pressure.
 While the panel itself cannot be customized, you can customize the solar panel mounting stands to ensure that it will not blow off.

 Wind damage on solar panels is rare.
 However, the chances of wind damage are higher in some special cases.
 For example:

 - If your property is the tallest in the area, it will face the highest wind pressure.

-- If the roof is 15 stories tall or higher, then the chances of wind damage are higher than for a roof that is 3 or 5 stories tall.
+- In case the roof is 15 stories tall or higher, then the chances of wind damage are higher than for a roof that is 3 or 5 stories tall.